RevenueCat/revenuecat-expo-replit-framework/README.md

 - Clear browser cache if styles aren't updating

 **Need to configure API keys?**
-- Use Replit Secrets for production keys
+- Use Replit Secrets for both development and production
-- Or edit `constants/RevenueCat.ts` directly for development
+- Access Secrets via Tools > Secrets in the left sidebar
 - App requires RevenueCat configuration to work properly

 ### General Issues